Adapted from the book, Remaking Friends: How Progressive Friends Changed Quakerism & Helped Save America

 A skeptical view of Calvinist theology

-Spiritualists vociferously rejected this notion, and claimed that their spirits confirmed their rebuttals.
-And comforting the bereaved was a steady draw for new “investigators” as Americans passed the midpoint of the century.
+Spiritualists vociferously rejected this notion, and claimed their spirit messengers confirmed the rebuttals.
+And reassuring the bereaved that lost children & others were not burning in ceaseless flames was a second steady draw for new spiritualist “investigators” as Americans passed the midpoint of the century.